Afton Chemical

-Afton Chemical Corporation develops and manufactures petroleum additives, including driveline, engine oil, fuel and industrial additives.
+Afton Chemical Corporation is an American company that develops and manufactures petroleum additives.
+Among these are driveline, engine oil, fuel and industrial additives.
 Afton Chemical Corporation is headquartered in Richmond, Virginia, and has operations around the world.
-The company is a subsidiary of NewMarket Corporation (NYSE: NEU), a corporation specializing in performance specialty chemicals.
+The company is a subsidiary of NewMarket Corporation, a corporation specializing in performance specialty chemicals.

 Operations

 Afton Chemical products fall into four different strategic business units: driveline additives, engine oil additives, fuel additives, and industrial additives.